petr7555/pv239_qwiz/doc/specification.md

 When one of the players reaches the set number of points, they win.
 The **podium** screen is shown.

 Players can see a history of games they participated in (**history** screen).
+The history is sorted by date; the most recent game is at the top.
-For each such game, they see their score, the score of their opponent and the winner.
+For each game in the history (**game info** screen), they see their score, the score of their opponent and the winner.
 They can also see the questions with the options, the correct answer, their answer and the opponent's answer.
-The history is sorted by date; the most recent game is at the top.

 There will be a leaderboard of all players (**leaderboard** screen) sorted by the total number of points obtained in all games.
 The player can see their position in the leaderboard and the number of